opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud/credit-card-fraud.md

 Alternatively, you can use the OC command to get the route through: `oc get route mlflow -n mlflow | grep mlflow`

 ### 2: Create a RHODS workbench
-Start by open up RHODS by clicking on the 9 square symbol in the top menu and choosing "Red Hat OpenShift Data Science".
+Start by opening up RHODS by clicking on the 9 square symbol in the top menu and choosing "Red Hat OpenShift Data Science".

 ![Open RHODS](img/Open_RHODS.png)